Md-Mursaleen/Ride-booking-app/README.md

 # RIDE BOOKING APP

 Ride Booking App is a cross-platform mobile application designed to provide users with an easy and affordable way to book rides.
-Built using React Native, Redux, JavaScript, and Firebase, this full-stack application works seamlessly on both Android and iOS devices.
+Built using React Native, Redux, JavaScript and Google Firebase, this full-stack application works seamlessly on both Android and iOS devices.

 ## Key Features